Rhubaruth/DontStopTheGame/README.md

-# DontStopTheGame
+# Something
-Game DontStop in Tkinter
+random in Tkinter